lines-of-codes/Vencoder/README.md

 -   `./solid-src/src/assets/breeze[-dark]`: Icons used by TSX files
 -   `./solid-src/public/breeze[-dark]`: Icons used by CSS files

+Vencoder is tested with FFmpeg 7.1.1, should be compatible with older versions but is not guaranteed.

 ## Running

 In the project's root, To run a basic development setup, you'll need to do the